List of Cobra characters: Lt. Clay Moore

 Lt.
 Clayton W. Moore was a former street gang member who joined up with the Cobra Organization where his leadership enabled him to become a garrison officer at Cobra Headquarters.
 He even managed to prove himself to Cobra Commander when he managed to ferret out a "traitor" in their ranks.
 Cobra Commander rewarded Lt.
 Clay Moore with the command of the elite Cobra Shock Viper corps.

+Machete

+Machete is a member of the Dreadnoks who first appears in the G.I.
+Joe: Sigma 6 series.
+He carries a shotgun, and drives the Dreadnok Cycle with Buzzer as his gunner.

 Major Bludd

 Metal-Head

 Metal-Head is an anti-tank specialist and member of the Iron Grenadiers.

 Mistress Armada

 Mistress Armada is the real name of Lilian Osborne, a former member of the British Army who sided with the Iron Grenadiers upon befriending Alexander McCullen in the Devil's Due Publishing continuity.
 First appearance in Image Comics G.I.
 Joe #1 (September 2001).

+Monkeywrench

+Monkeywrench is a member of the Dreadnoks who loves explosions, going so far as to include fireworks and Roman candles in his bombs for effect.
+He uses grenades and bombs, as well as a harpoon gun.

 Munitia

 Munitia is an unnamed female mercenary, and anyone that gets close to her gets a chill to their bone.
 She is often found in the company of Black Out and Firefly, known together as H.I.S.S.
 (Hierarchy of Infiltration, Stealth, and Sabotage).
 Munitia was released as an action figure in 2009, as an exclusive with the G.I.
 Joe Collectors' Club.
 In G.I.
 Joe: America's Elite, she served as a member of the elite Plague Troopers.